Current Oncology Clinical Trials

 More people are surviving cancer thanks to research gained through cancer clinical trials.
 With the collective help of doctors, researchers and cancer patients who choose to participate, cancer clinical trials are able to test the value of the latest research findings of the

-Rex Cancer Center participates in ongoing cancer clinical trials in collaboration with the University of North Carolina-Chapel Hill.
+UNC Rex Cancer Care participates in ongoing cancer clinical trials in collaboration with the University of North Carolina-Chapel Hill.
 These trials can take several years to complete.
 They are required by law to include a protocol or action plan for each patient as well as informed consent.
 In return, knowledge gained from these trials has led to increased survival for many cancers including Hodgkin's disease, certain leukemias, breast, uterine, testicular and bladder cancers.

 Cancer knows no boundaries.
 It touches everyone, whether through personal diagnosis or knowledge of someone with cancer.
 The statistics are alarming, but the good news is that dramatic improvements have been made in the diagnosis and treatment of cancer as a direct result of invaluable research of cancer clinical trials.
-The trials open currently at Rex Cancer Center include the following:
+The trials open currently at UNC Rex Cancer Care include the following:

 NSABP B-43: A Phase III Clinical Trial Comparing Trastuzumab Given Concurrently with Radiation Therapy and Radiation Therapy Alone for Women with HER2-Positive Ductal Carcinoma in Situ Resected by Lumpectomy - (also open at the Rex Cancer Center of Wakefield)